HEP-KBFI/tth-nanoAOD-tools/README.md

 ## TODO

 1. Module for computing MET systematic uncertainties ([pull request](https://github.com/cms-nanoAOD/nanoAOD-tools/pull/24) currently open);
-2. ECAL variables (eleDEta, eleDPhi, eleooEmooP) missing (but it might be the case that they'll be replaced with a single bit flag indicating whether a given lepton passes the ECAL cuts or not);
+1. ECAL variables (eleDEta, eleDPhi, eleooEmooP) missing (but it might be the case that they'll be replaced with a single bit flag indicating whether a given lepton passes the ECAL cuts or not);
-3. Compute corr_JECUp and corr_JECDown from the branches generated with jecUncertainties module
-4. Compute miniIsoCharged and miniIsoNeutral for leptons from miniPFRelIso_all and miniPFRelIso_chg
-5. Fallback tau ID variables idCI3hit and isoCI3hit missing
+1. Fallback tau ID variables idCI3hit and isoCI3hit missing
-6. tH event weights lheWeightSM missing
+1. tH event weights lheWeightSM missing
-7. Use charge of the generator-level hadronic tau instead of pdgID?
-8. Add charge to the generator-level particles

-The rest of the branches used in the [tth-htt analysis](https://github.com/HEP-KBFI/tth-htt/tree/nanoAOD) need to be renamed where necessary.
+The rest of the branches used in the [tth-htt analysis](https://github.com/HEP-KBFI/tth-htt/tree/nanoAOD) need to be renamed where necessary, or recomputed (such as JECDown, JECUp, miniIsoCharged and miniIsoNeutral; we don't do this computation here as we would need to loop over the events again because it is not possible to read the variables that are created within the event loop).

 ## Links